ltrujello/Hobby_Curve_Algorithm/README.md

 # Hobby Curve Algorithm
-This contains a Python implementation and a separate Javascript implementation of John Hobby's curve drawing algorithm.
+This contains separate Python, Javascript, and C++ implementations of John Hobby's curve drawing algorithm.
 The algorithm takes in a list of points and calculates the control points of a sequence of Bezier splines which pass through the given points.
 The resulting shape is very nice and suitable for mathematical drawings.

-I only meant to create a Python implementation, but then I needed one in Javascript to run in a browser.
-So now that's here too.
+I only meant to create a Python implementation, but I needed one in Javascript to run in a browser so I wrote one in Javascript.
+Then I thought I could use a C++ wrapped implementation for Javascript.
+So now all three are here.

 ## Usage
 You probably want to use the Python implementation.